Public Restrooms & Amenities

 Yes — when specified with the correct broadcast aggregate and sealed with the right topcoat, systems provide consistent traction even under wet conditions.

-No — we choose topcoats rated for resistance to the disinfectants and cleaning agents used at your facility.
+We select topcoats rated for resistance to the disinfectants and cleaning agents used at your facility.

 Industries We Serve